Income from Fees on Nonsufficient Funds and Overdraft Charges

 No. Such interest income is no longer considered part of the OD program.

-If the purchase transaction was declined, then it is reported as NSF.
-If the purchase transaction was honored with other funds, then report it as OD.
+If the purchase transaction was declined, then the fee is reported as a NSF fee.
+If the purchase transaction was honored with other funds, then report the fee as an OD fee.

 Yes.
 The out-of-state branches are subject to the examination authority of the Commissioner.